Unpaid care and domestic work

 Poorly paid and low-quality work also has a negative effect on women's care work.
 According to research by the Institute of Development Studies, low paid and informal work, very often the predominant type of work women engage in, can undermine the time women have to care for their children.9

 Worldwide, women are paid only two-thirds of what men earn for the same work.
-In 2020, women make only $0.81 for every dollar men make.10
+In 2020, women made only $0.81 for every dollar made by men.10

 Women’s wages everywhere lag far behind those of men, even when they perform the same jobs11 .